MileHacker Logo

 • A number of shops in Lancaster City and nearby towns (like Intercourse or Lititz) offer daily or multi-day bicycle rentals.

-• This is an excellent means of exploring the scenic backroads and secure a closer review the farmlands.
+• This is an excellent means of exploring the scenic backroads and get a closer look at the farmlands.
 Rental shops often provide helmets and maps of recommended routes.

-• No major city-wide bike-sharing programs in Lancaster City like those available in larger metropolitan areas.
+• No major city-wide bike-sharing programs in Lancaster City like those found in larger metropolitan areas.

 • Safety: Share the road respectfully with horse-drawn buggies and farm equipment.
-Buggies do not always possess turn signals.
+Buggies do not always have turn signals.
 Always wear a helmet.
 Consider using reflective gear.

 • Routes: Local bike rental shops or visitor centers often have maps of recommended scenic bicycle trails.
 The Northwest Lancaster County River Trail has a paved, scenic route along the Susquehanna River.